About the Shieling Project

 We are a social enterprise.
 The project is a not-for-profit organisation and our community impact is monitored on a yearly basis.
 That means we charge for our services but all that money goes into running the project.
 During our start-up phases we are relying also on funding and donations.
 We use the donation system ‘Stripe’.

 There are lots of ways to volunteer at the Shieling Project.
 You can come during our volunteer days held during the week, or you can come to a volunteer weekend.
 If you really like it you can come and live at the project and support the staff delivering our residentials and holidays.
 The directors of the project are volunteers, as are our advisors.
-So if you feel like you have skills that could help us run the Shieling Project please get in touch.For more information on volunteering opportunities follow us on our social media, or look at our Calendar and News pages.
+So if you feel like you have skills that could help us run the Shieling Project please get in touch.For more information on volunteering opportunities keep an eye on our socials.

 WHAT PEOPLE SAY